Plymouth Slingshot: Specifications

-Engine & Transmission
+Engine and transmission

 The Slingshot features a mid-mounted, 2.2L DOHC inline-four engine, with twin cams, 16 valves, and an intercooled turbocharger.
 The engine was rated at 225 HP and 225 lb/ft. of torque.
 The engine is located behind the canopy, in a semi-exposed module.

 The transmission is a six-speed manual transmission, with a motorcycle-like ratchet shifter.

-Body & Chassis
+Body and chassis

 Slingshot is finished in charcoal, black, and pearl white paint.
 It features a canopy that swings upwards to open.

 It has a light and rigid carbon fiber body and chassis, with adjustable four-wheel independent suspension.
 Flexible, impact-absorbing fenders are positioned right above the wheels to provide aerodynamic styling.

 An interesting feature is the use of twin tires at both the front and rear.
 Slingshot is equipped with 125/70-15 and 125/85-16 tires at the front and rear, respectively.
 This was to provide an additional safety factor in the event of a blow-out.

 The dimensions of the Slingshot are as follows: